Howard Chiam

 The html-template-generator project

-Generate code without typing code!
-This visual UI generates an HTML form as you choose input templates and edit and export all in the browser.
+This visual UI generates an HTML form as you choose input templates, edit, export - all in the browser.
 No install required.

 And yes, I've been experimenting with prompting LLMs like ChatGPT to generate code too.